An algorithm for calculating the set of superhedging portfolios in markets with transaction costs: Scalar superhedging price

 \subsection{Interpretation in terms of vector optimization and recovering the set of superhedging portfolios}

-We show in this section that the algorithm for the scalar superhedging price is closely related to the SHP-Algorithm which computes the set of superhedging portfolios.
-This means that $SHP_0(X)$ is also obtained by the scalar algorithm and, depending on how the scalar algorithm is realized, it practically coincides with a special case of the SHP-Algorithm.
-This relationship is established using the linear vector optimization reformulation of the recursive representation in theorem~\ref{theorem recursive SHP} and geometric duality, see sections~\ref{sec_reformulation} and \ref{sec_LVOP}.
+We show in this section that the algorithm for the scalar superhedging price is closely related to the algorithm which computes the set of superhedging portfolios.
+This means that $SHP_0(X)$ is also obtained by the scalar algorithm and, depending on how the scalar algorithm is realized, it practically coincides with a special case of the algorithm of theorem~\ref{theorem recursive SHP}.
+This relationship is established using duality of the linear vector optimization reformulation.

 \begin{lemma} Let the assumptions of theorem~\ref{theorem recursive SHP} be satisfied and let $\widetilde V^{ \omega}_t(S_t)$ be as in corollary~\ref{lemma alg scalar shp}.
 For $t=0,...,T$ and $\omega\in\Omega_t$,